RSS About

 }

-First, an actual PPU instance is created, so it makes sense to refer to the addresses of its LCDC, SCY, LY and BGP registers immediately afterwards.
+First, an actual PPU instance is created, so we can refer to the addresses of its LCDC, SCY, LY and BGP registers immediately afterwards.

 Then, those registers are associated to a 16-bit address as they would have been in a regular map variable.

 And now, calling mmu.Read(0xff42) from pretty much anywhere in our program will automatically return whatever is currently stored in our brand new ppu.SCY register.
 We can add any number of registers to our PPU type, and simply add an entry to that map when we instantiate the PPU.
 There is no more need to add some OR condition in Contains() or an extra case in Read() or Write().
-This is all taken care of by the embedded Registers type3You can still override them.
-For instance, to make sure writes to LY are ignored..
+This is all taken care of by the embedded Registers type3.

 We now also have a new register dedicated to vertical scrolling that’s just sitting there, doing nothing so far.